By Christine Kouwenhoven. Hurricane Florence invites in the rising, warming ocean.

 By Jerry Bradley.
 After 50 inches of rain in August, a Texan poet listens and waits for the water.

 By J. Todd Hawkins.
-Lines from country songs describe survival amidst a natural disaster.
+In this cento, lyrics from country songs describe survival amidst natural disaster.

 By Geoffrey Philp. “the pressure dropped and Irma’s path shifted toward the Keys, lifting dust she’d carried from the Sahara”